phronmophobic/clong/README.md

 #### Obtaining libclang

 It's harder than it should be to acquire libclang.
-If you're on linux, there might be a package (I haven't tested, but the internet seems to indicate `apt install build-essentials libclang-dev clang` should work.
+If you're on linux, there might be a package (I haven't tested, but the internet seems to indicate `apt install build-essentials libclang-dev clang` should work).
 I couldn't find a package for mac osx, but it was easy to build locally from https://github.com/llvm/llvm-project.
 I built the project with the following configuration:

 ```
 mkdir build